shubhamitc/helm-generic-template/README.md

 2. Compiled jar file
 3. Other property files if any(Optional)
 All of these components have to be understood for management.
 One can use spring configuration servers as well to manage the configuration, however in this excercise we are going to focus on helm based approach to manage all the secrets.
-# Helm approach (Considering stateless application)
+# Helm approach (Stateless application)
 Now we want to deploy an application using helm package manager - one common questions is, what we need to do to achieve that?
 Let's answer it:
 1. Package the code using Dockerfile - Make sure that packaged code is environment agnostic, however it is not a requirement for Helm to work
-2. Define application.property/yaml file - See if one wants to manage it with helm, in my opnion SRE/DevOps teams prefer to keep it separate for different environments in different repository.
+2. Define application.property/yaml file - See if one wants to manage it with helm, in my opinion SRE/DevOps teams prefer to keep it separate for different environments in different repository.
 3. Identify environment variables that needs to be injected into container
 4. Identify volumes(secret volume) that needs to be injected